damiencarbery/quotes/quotes.md

 ---

-"There comes the point when you have to realise you’ll never be good enough for some people.
+"There comes the point when you have to realise you'll never be good enough for some people.
 The question is, is that your problem or theirs?" - Unknown

 ---

 "Muhammad Ali was once asked by a reporter "How many sit-ups do you do?".
-He answered "I don’t count my sit-ups.
+He answered "I don't count my sit-ups.
 I only start counting when it starts hurting because then it really counts."" - Muhammad Ali

 ---